kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

+## Overview

+* What is polymorphism?
+* Using base class pointers
+  * Takes class hierarchies to a new level and enables us to think more abstractly and not have to worry about details
+* Static vs. dynamic binding of function calls (pros vs. cons)
+* Virtual functions
+  * To achieve polymorphic functions (i.e., functions that are bound at run-time)
+* Virtual destructors
+* The `override` and `final` specifiers
+* Using base class references
+  * To achieve dynamic polymorphism.
+* Pure virtual functions and abstract classes
+  * Why we would want to use them as is and in interfaces.
+* Abstract classes as interfaces

 ## What is Polymorphism?

-* Fundamental to Object-Oriented Programming
+* Polymorphism is fundamental part of Object-Oriented Programming, and it allows us to think more abstractly when we write programs.
+    * We can think deposit or print or draw, instead of thinking in specific versions of deposit, print and draw.
+    * e.g., I can simply think 'deposit a $1000 to this account' not having to worry about what kind of account it is.
+I'll be sure that the correct `deposit()` function will be called depending on what type of account I have.
+And this is all determined at run-time.

 * **Polymorphism**
-    - Compile-time / early binding / static binding
+    - **Compile-time polymorphism** / early binding / static binding
-        - Means binding happens before the run-time (something that compiler takes care of before the program runs)
+        - Binding happens at compile time
         - e.g., Function overloading, operator overloading
-    - Run-time / late binding / dynamic binding
+    - **Run-time polymorphism** / late binding / dynamic binding
-        - Means binding happens at run-time
+        - Binding happens at run-time
+        - Requires:
+          - Inheritance
+          - Base class pointer or base class reference
+          - Virtual functions
 * Run-time polymorphism
     - Being able to assign different meanings to the same function at run-time
     - Although static binding helps fast execution of the program, sometimes we want things to be decided when program is running.
+    - In C++ we can achieve this behavior by using base class pointers or references and declaring our functions as virtual functions.
 * Allows us to program more abstractly
     - Think general vs. specific
     - Let C++ figure out which function to call at run-time